Tearful Sturgeon says part of her wishes she was not pandemic first minister

 The inquiry was shown messages between Ms Sturgeon and Ms Lloyd showing the former SNP leader saying she is “having a crisis of decision-making” over hospitality and adding “it’s all so random” when discussing restrictions on restaurants.

-Ms Sturgeon wrote: “I am having a bit of a crisis in decision-making in hospitality, not helped by the fact I haven’t slept.
-The public health argument says stick with 6pm/no alcohol for level 3.
-But I suspect the industry will go mad – and I worry we could derail debate.”

-Ms Sturgeon told the inquiry she did not think there was anything in the exchange which would not be recorded in Cabinet minutes or in the public record.

-She added: “This is why I don’t think WhatsApp should be used to have substantial discussions – four years on we can put on a different interpretation.
+Ms Sturgeon told the inquiry she did not think there was anything in the exchange which would not be recorded in Cabinet minutes or in the public record, adding that she does not think the messaging app “should be used to have substantial discussions”, because “four years on we can put on a different interpretation”.

-“But there were moments that whatever we would do, would cause difficulty and harm for somebody.”

 She was also questioned on her decision to provide public health expert Professor Devi Sridhar with her SNP email address, which she said she “perhaps shouldn’t have”.